stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 for social dancing, classes, snacks, and community!

 {{< callout emoji="📍" >}}
-Dancebreak will be in various locations, 7:00-10:00 PM on Mondays this summer.
-After August 10th we will move to Koret Pavilion.
-Check the table below for the most up-to-date locations!
+Dancebreak will be in Roble 113 from 6:30-9:30 this quarter most weeks this quarter.
+Check the table below for the most up-to-date information.
 {{< /callout >}}

 If you don't know how to dance, we teach lessons every week!
 See the [list of